‘For love, you can do it’ – Romantic Floral Tradition Continues for Union County Couple

 "It started out with a dozen, and then when it got to the 13th I just started adding one, just to be different.
 I've just kept it up and now, it would be impossible to stop," said Melvin.

-The 82 year old drives an hour to Scott’s Floral and Gifts in Danville just to buy flowers.
+The 82-year-old drives an hour to Scott's Floral and Gifts in Danville just to buy flowers.

 "They do a beautiful job over there and I have been getting them from there for years," Melvin said.